T0N1-Dev/react-tech-slider/README.md

 # 📛 react-tech-slider

-A reusable React component for displaying a sliding list of icons with continuous animation.
-Perfect for portfolios, agencies, landing pages, etc.
+A reusable and customizable **React slider component** to showcase brand logos or tech stacks with smooth infinite animation.
+Perfect for portfolios, agency pages, SaaS websites, and more.

 ---